RevealBi/Documentation/docs/web/adding-data-sources/mongodb.md

 ![](images/mongodb-data-source.jpg)

 **Step 3** - Add a new Data Source Item by creating a new instance of the `RVMongoDBDataSourceItem` object.
-Set the `id`,`title`, and `collection` properties that correspond to your database table.
+Set the `id`,`title`, and `collection` properties that correspond to your database collection.
 After you have created the `RVMongoDBDataSourceItem` object, add it to the data source items collection.

 ```js
 revealView.onDataSourcesRequested = (callback) => {